openreplay/documentation/content/deployment/deploy-aws.md

 metaDescription: "Step-by-step guide for deploying OpenReplay on Amazon AWS."
 ---

 OpenReplay stack can be installed on a single machine and AWS EC2 is an ideal candidate.

-Here's how to do it.
+Watch [this YouTube video](https://www.youtube.com/watch?v=0-02jJyL4_A) to understand how to quickly deploy OpenReplay to AWS, or continue reading for more details.

 ## Launch an EC2 instance